Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Log Analysis of Internet Resources in the Arts and Humanities, Virtual Environments for Research in Archaeology, eScience and Ancient Documents, and Researching eScience Analysis of Census Holdings.
 I was secretary of the European Association for Digital Humanities from 2006-2013.
 Further information about my activities can be found on my research page.

 I am interested in the use of computational technologies within the arts, humanities and cultural heritage sectors, which will enable us to undertake research which would otherwise be impossible.
 Projects include imaging of ancient documents, understanding user behaviour with digital resources, and the integration of information technology in the trench in field archaeology.
 As such, I'm interested in - and been involved in - a variety of research areas that span Digital Humanities, Digitization and Digital Imaging, Image Processing, Artificial Intelligence, Palaeography, Knowledge Elicitation, and Internet Technologies.

-I predominantly teach on Masters programs in the Department of Information Studies, offering the following options: Internet Technologies, Digital Resources in the Humanities, and Web Publishing.
+I predominantly teach on Masters programs in the Department of Information Studies, offering teaching in Digitisation.
 I was Course Director for the MA in Digital Humanities at UCL DIS in its first year of establishment.

 |03-MAR-2012||Co-Director, UCL Centre for Digital Humanities||UCL Centre for Digital Humanities||UCL, United Kingdom|

 |01-SEP-2010||Reader in Electronic Communication||Department of Information Studies||UCL, United Kingdom|

 |01-AUG-2008 – 01-SEP-2010||Senior Lecturer||Department of Information Studies||UCL, United Kingdom|

 |01-AUG-2003 – 01-AUG-2008||Lecturer||School of Library, Archive and Information Studies||UCL, United Kingdom|